Skip to main content

 Does CFG meet 23 NYCRR 500 third-party service provider requirements?

-The third-party service provider due diligence questionnaire required under 23 NYCRR 500.11 typically covers: governance and policies, MFA implementation, encryption of nonpublic information, access controls and identity management, incident response and notification commitments, secure software development if applicable, employee training, secure data disposal, business continuity, and audit rights.
-CFG returns a completed DDQ within 5 business days of request and supports follow-up audit and on-call walkthroughs.
-We have answered DDQs in multiple control frameworks beyond NY DFS, so the underlying control set transfers to NAIC Model 668 and similar regimes without rework.
+The third-party service provider due diligence questionnaire required under 23 NYCRR 500.11 typically covers governance and policies, MFA implementation, encryption of nonpublic information in transit and at rest, access controls and identity management, incident response and notification commitments, secure software development where applicable, personnel training, secure data disposal, business continuity, and audit rights.
+CFG returns a completed DDQ within 5 business days of request and supports follow-up audit calls and on-call walkthroughs with the licensee's CISO and legal teams.
+The underlying control set has been answered against multiple frameworks beyond NY DFS, so it transfers cleanly to NAIC Model 668, GLBA Safeguards, and similar regimes without rework.
+CFG only operates in the non-licensed fronter scope, so the DDQ never touches producer licensing on the CFG side.
+Verify your specific scope and DDQ format with NY DFS or your compliance team.

 How much does New York insurance call center outsourcing cost in 2026?